 Changing Linking Structures

-In addition to content and linking changes, technical changes can introduce risk to natural search performance.
-As with content and linking changes, it’s important to understand exactly what the technical change will impact to identify and mitigate the risk.
+As with content and linking changes, it’s important to understand what the technical change will affect.

 Some technology impacts the ability of search bots to find, crawl, and index your content.
 Platforms and code, as examples, can lock bots out of a site — and thus lock the site out of search results.